"Enter the Gungeon" Character Guide

 She starts with a sawed-off shotgun.
 This gun is useful early on.
 It is nice to have an alternative gun to switch to.

 You need to get very close to enemies to do the most damage.
 The gun often misses past this range.
-I tend to either sell this gun or toss it in a Muncher.
-It is not as good on the later floors.

 How to Play the Cultist